Kimberley Western Australia: We hiked, canoed and cruised

 The El Questro Emma Gorge resort, in the Kimberley Western Australia, was our next place to stay, it is one of the top destinations in the Kimberley.
 It is a canvas tent.
 Of course, it has a private bathroom.
 It also has electricity, a fan, tea/coffee-making facilities, and room service.
 It's a short walk to Emma's restaurant, the pool, and the Emma Gorge trial.

-Next up: the amazing El Questro Emma Gorge resort in the Kimberley!
-Our canvas tent was seriously luxurious – think private bathroom, electricity, a fan, the works.
-Plus, room service!
+For our next adventure, we stayed for a few days in the amazing El Questro Emma Gorge resort.
+It was clamping ,with a private bathroom, electricity and fridge.
+Plus, daily room service!
 It was just a quick walk to Emma’s restaurant, the pool, and the Emma Gorge trail, which was perfect.

 While the trail to Emma Gorge was rocky in sections, it took us about an hour to complete it in each direction.
 However, bring plenty of water, sunscreen, and a hat for the walk, and wear sturdy shoes.